PatelRaj1998/imdbMovieAPI/README.md

 NOTE: Change to your API key for IMDB in gomdb.go file.

+NOTE: Have .env file in your main directory of the project and contain the following information:
+    PORT=:80
+    CONNECTION_STRING="mongodb://localhost:27017"

 API Routes examples(Postman):
 id: localhost:80/api/movies/id/tt0848228
 rating less than: localhost:80/api/movies/rating-less/7.4